-- ice or water damages your fence, payment, patio or swimming pool.
+- ice or water damages your fence, pavement, patio or swimming pool.

 - your loss/damage was caused by waterborne objects.

 So, you want to make a claim.
 You’ve fulfilled the requirements of your insurance and you’re aware of the exclusions to your policy.
 There’s just one more thing you need to be aware of before dealing with the claims process: deductibles.
 A deductible is the amount of money you have to pay toward a claim before your insurance policy covers the rest.
-If your condo is flooded, there is $15,000 worth of damage and your deductible is $5,000, your insurance provider will cover $10,000 of that $15,000.
+If your a pipe bursts in your home causing $15,000 of damage and you have a $5,000 deductible, your insurance provider will cover $10,000 of the $15,000.

 - Glass deductible: for damage to windows.

-- Wind and hail deductible: for damage resulting from wind and hail.
+- Hail deductible: for claims resulting from hail.

-- Inland flood deductible: for damage resulting from floods (as separate from water damage).
+- Inland flood deductible: for claims resulting from inland flood.